oktadev/okta-blog/_source/_posts/2023-11-21-ai-identity-hackathon-winners.md

 **Prize**: $3,000 USD<br/>
 **Description**: AI-powered learning for your team

-> "Great job implementing OIDC & SCIM!
+> "Great job implementing OIDC and SCIM!
 An interesting approach to learning with AI."
 >
 > – <cite>Comments by the judging panel</cite>